-Several molecules may play a pre-biotic role without using the energy and protein sources in the same fashion as microorganism and have different needs for micronutrients and vitamins compared with microorganisms.
-These molecules fructo-oligosaccharides(FOS), gluco-oligosaccharides include (GOS), mannanooligosaccharides(MOS), galacto-oligosaccharides (GAS) and xylooligosaccharides (XOS).
-They may be derived from plant origin (FOS and galacto-oligosaccharides), from enzymatic polysaccharide hydrolysis (FOS and XOS) or be re-synthesized de novo (FOS, GOS, GAS).
-They promote the development of certain microbial groups; in fact it is therefore possible to stimulate the growth of special microbial species through the supply of certain substrates.
+• Several molecules may play a pre-biotic role without using the energy and protein sources in the same fashion as microorganism and have different needs for micronutrients and vitamins compared with microorganisms.
+These molecules include fructo-oligosaccharides(FOS), gluco-oligosaccharides (GOS), galacto-oligosaccharides (GAS) and xylo-oligosaccharides (XOS).